10 Must-Haves for Home Health Occupational Therapy

 Many therapists recommend an accordion folder to easily organize notes, standardized tests and handouts for your patients.
 The accordion binder folds easily and protects your documents from crinkles and spills.

-Along with home exercise handouts for your home health patients, Mandy Chamberlain from Seniors Flourish recommends community resource sheets.
+Along with home exercise handouts for your home health patients, Mandy Chamberlain from Seniors Flourish also recommends community resource sheets to add to your folder.

 These can include lists of medical supply stores, oxygen vendors, transportation services, DME closets or rentals, Meals on Wheels, and Senior community centers/services/groups.